thomasjeans/wwdc-2017-notes/README.md

 #### Summary
 ##### ARKit looks fucking amazing!
 This could be a serious game changer.
 The integration with SpriteKit and SceneKit will be rewarding for the small community of developers who have spent time learning these frameworks.
 I am curious what the interaction with AR will look like over time.
 It may end up as more of a watchOS experience where you experience cool easter eggs in AR over shorter durations.
 I can't see myself looking at the world through the lense of my phone screen for minutes or hours on end as you would with a traditional app or game.
 That said, this is some epic tech.

+## Day 2: Tuesday June 7, 2017

+### Session 404 - Debugging with Xcode 9

+#### Wireless Development
+No more fighting over lightning cables

+This will be good for AR, VR, and camera app development

+Support for tvOS too

+Quicktime supported wirelessly on tvOS for screen sharing

+There is a Connect via Network option in Devices screen

+You can connect via IP address for "complex" networks

+Brave live demo of hitting a breakpoint wirelessly.
+At this point, they can stop selling it.
+We are all going to use this from now until forever anyway

+There are some nice minor improvements to Instruments like the ability to transfer a debugging session and pin a track to the bottom to align it with other lanes

+#### Breakpoints
+Code completion added to debugging conditions and actions

+Breakpoints show you if they have options set

+Breakpoint navigator deep filtering

+#### View Controller Debugging
+View Controllers show up in the navigator under the square hotdog

+SpriteKit and SceneKit are now first class citizens in the view debugger

+Memory graph debugger is built with SpriteKit and the visual debugger uses SceneKit!!!

+#### Summary
+##### Not much substance here.
+If you're expecting a deep dive into LLDB and hardcore debugging, you won't find it in this session.
+Nice love shown to SpriteKit and Scenekit.

+### Session 212 - What's New in Foundation
+:construction:

 ## Open Questions
 1. WebViews support drag and drop by default , which ones?
 UIWebView?
 WKWebView?
 SafariVC?
 2. Which hardware supports iOS 11 productivity?
+3. How far does the Xcode feature to mirror the file system from your groups go?